ESSolutions/ESSArch/pages/epp/epp_install.md

     may be invoked as follows.
     # mysql -u root -p

     Create the database.
-For example, to create a database named "eta", enter. mysql> CREATE DATABASE eta DEFAULT CHARACTER SET utf8;
+For example, to create a database named "essarch", enter. mysql> CREATE DATABASE essarch DEFAULT CHARACTER SET utf8;

     Set username, password and permissions for the database.
-For example, to set the permissions for user "arkiv" with password "password" on database "eta", enter:
+For example, to set the permissions for user "arkiv" with password "password" on database "essarch", enter:
-    mysql> GRANT ALL ON eta.* TO arkiv@localhost IDENTIFIED BY 'password';
+    mysql> GRANT ALL ON essarch.* TO arkiv@localhost IDENTIFIED BY 'password';

 ### MariaDB

-Follow the instructions below in order to create the user and tables required by ETA installation.
+Follow the instructions below in order to create the user and tables required by EPP installation.

     To enable MariaDB on CentOS 7 run the following commands as user: root.
     /sbin/chkconfig mariadb on